kurtosis-tech/kurtosis/docs/docs/guides/running-in-k8s.md

 1. Deploy it on a managed Kuberenetes cluster, managing scaling and configurations yourself (like EKS, AKS, GKE)

 :::tip Kurtosis Kloud Early Access
-If you're looking to run a stress-free Kurtosis on Kubernetes in the cloud, look no further!
+If you're looking to run a stress-free "Kurtosis on Kubernetes in the cloud", look no further!
 We're excited to launch an early access offering for [Kurtosis Kloud](https://mp2k8nqxxgj.typeform.com/to/U1HcXT1H).
 Once you [sign up](https://mp2k8nqxxgj.typeform.com/to/U1HcXT1H), we'll reach out to you with the next steps.
 :::